 There is a highly permeable cell membrane that separates ECF from ICF, allowing water to diffuse easily from the interstitial fluid into the cells.
 In contrast to ECF, ICF contains concentrations of:

 - Phosphate ions (high amount)

 - Calcium ions

-Also, the ICF contains a large amount of protein, which is four times the amount of plasma protein.
+Moreover, ICF contains a large amount of protein, which is 4 times the amount of plasma protein.

-The water moves rapidly across the cell membrane by this osmotic effect to keep the ECF isotonic with the ICF.
+Water moves rapidly across the cell membrane by this osmotic effect to keep ECF isotonic with ICF.